SysKitTeam/docs-spdockit/spdockit-spo/sharepoint-online.md

 date: 25/5/2017
 ---

 SPDocKit 7 brings extended SharePoint Online support.
-Apart from the live explorer we had from previous versions, you can now take snapshots of your SharePoint online environment and use it later to view all permission reports historically.
+Apart from the live explorer we had from previous versions, you can now take snapshots of your SharePoint Online environment and use it later to view all permission reports historically.

 Please check the [feature availability by license type](https://www.spdockit.com/orders/features-by-licenses/).